GraduationDEADLINE FOR GRADUATION PETITIONS IS APRIL 14, 2017.

 All students, including transfers from other colleges, are encouraged to complete a placement examination.
 A transfer student must have a 2.0 grade point average (GPA) in associate-degree level work completed, as well as a 2.0 overall associate-degree level coursework GPA, and complete 12 units of associate-degree level course work in the College in order to graduate.

 Students who believe they may continue their education at a four-year college or university should plan to complete the General Education requirements for transfer and consult with a Counselor.

 Before submitting a graduation petition to the Admissions and Records Office, it is strongly recommended that students meet with a Counselor.

 Students maintaining attendance at least one semester of a calendar year receive “catalog rights”.
 Summer session does not count for catalog rights.
 Catalog rights refer to the regulations determining graduation requirements.
 Students may elect the requirements in effect in the year they began their study or in the year they graduate from WCC.
 Once catalog rights are established, absence related to an approved educational leave or for attendance at another institution is not to be considered an interruption, providing the above attendance criteria is met.

 While catalog rights hold degree requirements, they do not apply to changes in prerequisites required in a given course.
 Prerequisite requirements are those stated in the “Course Descriptions” section of the current catalog.

-During the end of the Spring semester there is a commencement ceremony for all graduates who graduate in the previous Summer, Fall or Spring terms.
+At the end of the Spring semester, there is a commencement ceremony for all graduates who graduate in the previous Summer, Fall or Spring terms.
 Information will be available to those graduates via mail during the Spring term and on our website.